ysyk2021/the-future-of-work-in-the-age-of-ai-opportunities-and-risks/kdp.md

-1. Artificial Intelligence (AI) in the workplace
+1. Artificial Intelligence in the workplace
 2. Future of work
 3. Workforce automation
 4. Augmented intelligence